These country road trips will satisfy everyone.

 -Photo by David Colwell

 Hitting the highway this fall, but can’t agree on an itinerary?
 We’ve picked three scenic getaways with stops to suit just about anyone’s agenda, whether you’re a nature nut, a history buff, a comfort seeker, a chronic shopper—or maybe a little bit of each.
 Mix and match these highlights to create the perfect autumn road trip.
-(Also, check out our sidebars where we have some fun comparing these scenic trips to their urban counterparts.)
 Now all you have to do is decide who’s driving.

 Meander the Mountains